kasouza/wasm-game-of-life/README.md

 If you want to create this project yourself, you can follow [this](https://rustwasm.github.io/docs/book/) tutorial, although my code may be a little different as I remade it from scratch to train a bit.
 If you are interested in Rust and WebAssembly, I really recommend you to follow the tutorial and try to build you own version, it can be a very fun experience!

 # Building from source
+**This tutorial targets linux/WSL (Windows Subsystem for Linux) users, i don't actually know how to do it in Windows or MacOS, but it shouldn't be much different.**

-If you want to see this project in actions, you'll need `wasm-pack` and `npm`:
+If you want to see this project in actions, you'll need [`wasm-pack`](https://github.com/rustwasm/wasm-pack) and [`Node.js`](https://nodejs.org/en/):

 First, clone the repo:
 ```